opencanarias/taple-sdk-ios/README.md

 TODO: IOS

 ### Download
-Clone TAPLE FFI and TAPLE SDK Ios.
+Clone TAPLE FFI and TAPLE SDK iOS.
 ```bash
 git clone https://github.com/opencanarias/taple-ffi
 git clone https://github.com/opencanarias/taple-sdk-ios
 ```

 ## Use
-Explore the [examples](./examples/) folder to learn how to use TAPLE in your Ios applications.
+Explore the [examples](./examples/) folder to learn how to use TAPLE in your iOS applications.

 ## Current limitations
 Mobile devices do not usually have a public IP address, which prevents another TAPLE node from making a direct P2P connection with them.
 This means that currently only use cases where the mobile device initiates the connection with other TAPLE nodes can be addressed.